HackerDeDoDah/CodeLy/README.md

 Use it as much as you want, let me know if there is anything you want added.

+For best experience use a PC or laptop.
+If using iPad or mobile, please use a external keyboard.

 Typing CTRL+SHIFT+1 will get you a basic HTML layout.

 ```html